Bloggbild för: Ultimate Guide to Rosacea

 What works for one person may not work for another.

 This is why treating rosacea is a process.
-If you are currently taking medication or using prescription cream, you can still support your body in a natural way, you do what is best for you.
+If you are currently taking medication or using prescription cream, you can still support your body naturally - you do what's best for you.

 Diet – What can I eat?